moisestech/ai-news-reader-react/README.md

 ## ⛰️ Roadmap

-- Post to Tailwind CSS or Styled Components
+- Migrate to Tailwind CSS or Styled Components
+- Can access any API dynamically, always pulls it, iterates through it.
+- Users can interact with voice and GUI.

 ## 📝 Todos